 Generating electricity through hydropower is one of the cleanest ways of producing energy.
 In 2012, it was estimated that hydroelectric plants contributed about 16 percent of the world’s total power generation.
 Hydropower is the most widely used form of renewable energy, eclipsing the energy generated by both solar and wind farms.
 The cost to produce energy through hydropower is relatively low, making it a very popular option for green energy proponents.
 However, like all critical infrastructure, dams and other water sites face security risks that must be addressed.
 Hydropower surveillance is a growing business and one that is necessary to secure this precious resource.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 What Is A Hydropower Plant?